hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/html-attributes/README.md

 # Understanding HTML Attributes

-In these lessons, you will learn more about HTML (HyperText Markup Language), a markup language for creating web pages.

-You will learn about HTML's role on the web, and what HTML attributes are.

 ## What Role Does HTML Play on the Web?

 HTML, which stands for *Hypertext Markup Language*, is a markup language for creating web pages.
 When you visit a website and see content like paragraphs, headings, links, images, and videos; that's HTML.
 HTML represents the content and structure of a webpage through the use of elements.
 Here's an example of a paragraph element: